 The Portuguese are serious about tourism.
-It’s not hard to find a walking tour for free in the major cities, perhaps even a port tasting experience in Porto for a basic fee.
+It’s not hard to find a walking tour for free in the major cities; perhaps even a port tasting experience in Porto for a basic fee.
 Many of the local museums are free on Sundays, and meals in an inexpensive restaurant can come in at below €7.
 Or coffee and pastries for €2-3.
 Yes, please!

 From early April the weather starts turning.
 Spring and summer are alive with possibilities.
 People take in the sun along the Algarve, sit outside in street cafes in Porto or go hiking in Sintra.
 The locals love being outside and that invites travellers to do the same.
-In winter, it doesn’t cool down anywhere as much as in central or western Europe.
+In winter, it doesn’t cool down anywhere as much as in central or Eastern Europe.
 And if it does get a bit nippy, the Portuguese food makes up for it.
 Think spicy Portuguese chicken or warm pastries in el café with a fresh cup of Meia de Leite.

 Food is an important subject in Portugal.
 It’s served in big portions and is affordable.
-You’ll often find that saucers of olives, cheese, fresh bread, garlic butter and sometimes tuna spread comes standard when you sit at any good, local restaurant.
+You’ll often find that saucers of olives, cheese, fresh bread, garlic butter and sometimes tuna spread come standard when you sit at any good, local restaurant.
 Pastry shops are on every street, the market culture still very much alive with fresh farmed fruit, veggies and fish from available daily in almost any town.
 There’s also the gourmet foodie scene with Michelin Star-winning chefs.

 Fact is, from pork to port, there’s a lot of exploring and tasting to do when in Portugal.

 Family is central to the Portuguese way of life.
 In fact, it takes priority over other relationships, even business.
 Everything about this community is tapped into the local culture.
 Late afternoons you will see them gather on street corners and on pavements for a beer or a cup of coffee.
 The older people stand in groups on the sidewalk to gossip or discuss politics.
-The life expectancy of people living in Portugal currently stands at 81 years, one of the highest in the world.
+The life expectancy of people living in Portugal currently stands at 81 years; one of the highest in the world.

 It must be because the overall quality of life in Portugal is so high.
 The lifestyle is something that speaks to any traveller and explorer at heart.
 No surprise with great climates, pastries sprinkled with cinnamon and fado music streaming out of windows decorated in glazed tiles.